AdobeDocs/journey-optimizer.en/help/using/rn/e-release-notes.md

 <table>
 <thead>
 <tr>
-<th><strong>Business rules (General availability)</strong><br/></th>
+<th><strong>Rule sets (Limited Availability)</strong><br/></th>
 </tr>
 </thead>
 <tbody>
 <tr>
 <td>
-<p>You can now create granular frequency capping rules, and apply them to different types of marketing communications through rule sets.
-This new capability lets you control how often your audiences receive a message by setting cross-channel rules, that automatically exclude over-solicited profiles from messages and actions.</p>
+<p>You can now create granular frequency capping rules, and apply them to your messages or journeys through rule sets.
+This new capability lets you control how often your audiences receive a message by setting cross-channel rules, that automatically exclude over-solicited profiles from messages and actions.</p><p>It also allows you to limit the number of journeys per day, week, or month, as well as control the number of concurrent journeys running simultaneously.</p>
-<p>Previously available for a set of organizations (LA), rule sets are now available to all users (GA).</p>
+<p> Rule sets are available in Limited Availability to a select group of customers.
+Please note that these features will be gradually rolled out to more users in the future.
+Reach out to your account team if interested in being added to the waitlist for this feature.</p>
 <!--p>For more information, refer to the <a href="../configuration/business-rules.md">detailed documentation</a>.</p-->
 </td>
 </tr>